Mental health in Nigeria from a baby girl’s pov.

 Shey they wanted to get rich kiakia.
 Who knows, they might have even killed an innocent person before they ran mad or they have been planning to (it’s all the same right?)
 Still an apayan in my eyes.
 So serves them right.

-Never as a child, growing up on the streets of Lagos Island.
-Walking from Macaulay street to Adams Street.
-Encountering these WEREs and trying to conjure up a story in my head about why they are 'mad’, did I ever think it could be psychological.
+Never as a child, growing up on the streets of Lagos Island, walking from Macaulay street to Adams Street, encountering these wereys and trying to conjure up a story in my head about why they are 'mad’, did I ever think it could be psychological.
 It had to be spiritual right?
 Something something, definitely diabolical.

 But on getting here.
 Enrolled for A levels Psychology and learnt about mood disorders - depression and bipolar disorders, schizophrenia - having hallucinations, delusions, absence of emotions etc. And many more.

-When I got to here and found out there was more to the WEREs I encountered on the streets than curses
+When I got to here and found out there was more to the wereys I encountered on the streets than curses

 Depression is one of the most common mental health problem